CaptainBlackbeard33/Chrome_Shortcut_Overlay_Extension/README.md

   </tr>
 </table>

 **This is a Chrome extension that uses a toggle to show an overlay of all clickable links on your webpage.
-You can then navigate through links using a 2-letter key sequence.**
+You can then navigate through links using a 2 letter-key sequence.**

 ## FEATURES
 - Customizable keyboard toggle (default: Ctrl + Alt)